 4. The gNB-CU sends the UE CONTEXT SETUP REQUEST message for the MP Remote UE to the gNB-DU2, which contains the indirect path addition configuration at least.

 5. The gNB-DU2 responds to the gNB-CU with a UE CONTEXT SETUP RESPONSE message.

+6a.
+The gNB-CU may send an UE CONTEXT MODIFICATION REQUEST message to the gNB-DU1 to query the latest configuration if the configuration of the MP Remote UE on the direct path is updated.

-6. The gNB-CU sends the DL RRC MESSAGE TRANSFER message for MP Remote UE by including the RRCReconfiguration message to gNB-DU1.
+6b.
+The gNB-DU1 responds with an UE CONTEXT MODIFICATION RESPONSE message that includes the configuration information.6.
+The gNB-CU sends the DL RRC MESSAGE TRANSFER message for MP Remote UE by including the RRCReconfiguration message to gNB-DU1.
 If the MP Remote UE is connected with the MP Relay UE using the PC5 link, the contents in the RRCReconfiguration message may include at least indirect path addition configuration, PC5 Relay RLC channel configuration for relay traffic, bearer mapping and the associated radio bearer(s).
 If the MP Remote UE is using N3C, the contents in the RRCReconfiguration message may include at least indirect path addition configuration, bearer mapping and the associated radio bearer(s).

 7. The gNB-DU1 sends the RRCReconfiguration message to the MP Remote UE.

 8. If the MP Remote UE is using the PC5 link, the MP Remote UE establishes PC5 connection with the target MP Relay UE.

 If the MP Remote UE is connected with the MP Relay UE using N3C, this step is skipped.
+It is MP Remote UE's implementation how to make N3C indirect path between MP Remote UE and MP Relay UE.

 9. The MP Remote UE sends the RRCReconfigurationComplete message to the gNB-DU1 via direct path in order to complete the indirect path addition procedure.